 Availability of submitter details

 Submitters details are kept confidential whilst the application is being assessed.
-However, under the provisions of the Sustainable Planning Act 2009, Council must notify the applicant of all properly made submissions when a decision is made about their applications.
-Decision notices will contain submitted details (names and addresses) for all properly made submissions.
+However, under the provisions of the Planning Act 2016.
+Council must notify the applicant of all properly made submissions when a decision is made about their applications.
+Decision notices will contain submitted details (names and addresses and/or email addresses) for all properly made submissions.

 After Council makes a decision on the application